World Refugee Day is coming-up in two days. Here is how it described at the official site:

 Here are photo galleries of refugees from around the world from Refugees International.

 Against All Odds is an online game created by the United Nations refugee agency.
 In the game you play the role of a refugee in various scenarios.
 It’s probably accessible to high Intermediate English Language Learners.

 The UN has a number of good videos on refugees.
 Unfortunately, most are on YouTube and will be blocked by school content filters (See The Best Ways To Access Educational YouTube Videos At School)

 GOOD Magazine has an infographic called Seeking Refuge: A Glance At Refugees Worldwide.

 The Road To Refuge is a BBC presentation on the plight of refugees around the world.
 It has a substantial amount of resources on the site.
-The link in this post connects directly to a slideshow accessible to English Language Learners that highlights refugees from different parts of the globe.
+The link in post connects directly to a slideshow accessible to English Language Learners that highlights refugees from different parts of the globe.

 Médecins Sans Frontières and MediaStorm have collaborated to produce Condition: Critical, Voices from the War in Eastern Congo.
 It’s a moving, informative, and disturbing audio slideshow about the on-going war in the Congo, and the suffering of refugees.

 Al Jazeera, the Arabic TV network, has a feature on Hmong refugees in Thailand.

 Pakistan’s refugee crisis has been in the news a lot recently.
 Here are some resources specifically about their plight:

 Pakistan’s Invisible Refugees is a slideshow from The New York Times.